Spring Garden Revival

 Marblehead Municipal Ordinances for Pruning Equipment Operation & Commercial Service Standards

-Equipment operation in Marblehead is regulated: typical hours are 7:00 AM–8:00 PM weekdays, 9:00 AM–6:00 PM weekends, with Sunday work often restricted before 9:00 AM or prohibited.
+Equipment operation in Marblehead is regulated by local ordinances, with typical hours of 7:00 AM-8:00 PM on weekdays and 9:00 AM-6:00 PM on weekends; Sunday work may be restricted or prohibited before 9:00 AM.
 Noise and decibel limits apply, and special event schedules may affect work hours.
-Commercial contractors must register with the Town Clerk, obtain a business license, and register as a Home Improvement Contractor for contracts over $1,000 (per MA law).
+Commercial contractors must register with the Town Clerk, obtain a business license, and register as a Home Improvement Contractor for contracts >$1,000.
 Insurance requirements include 1M minimum general liability, workers compensation, and professional liability.
-Safety protocols require traffic control, ANSI Z133 compliance, and public notification.
-Environmental compliance includes proper debris containment, vehicle maintenance, and documentation per MassDEP and local ordinances.
+Safety protocols mandate traffic control, ANSI Z133 compliance, and public notification.
+Environmental compliance covers debris containment, vehicle maintenance, and waste documentation, in coordination with MassDEP regulations.

 Marblehead Department of Public Works